MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/venue-map-module/venuemapfactory-class.md

 ---

 # VenueMapFactoryClass
-The **VenueMapFactory** class can create instances of the [VenueMap](venuemap-class.md) class and [VenueMapFootprintsLayer](venuemapfootprintslayer-class.md) class.
+The **VenueMapFactory** class can create instances of the [VenueMap](venuemap-class.md) class.

 ## Constructor

 > VenueMapFactory(map: [Map](../../map-control-api/map-class.md))

-When creating a **VenueMapFactory**, the map instance associated with venue map factory must be passed.
+When creating a **VenueMapFactory**, instaces created by the factory will be shown on the map associated with the factory.

 ## Methods